 It is no secret that an accurate application of classical theory in songwriting contributes to easy song memorization as well as their long-term popularity, a fact confirmed by the musical output of The Beatles, Pink Floyd, and Led Zeppelin who wrote more than half of their tracks using six diatonic modes, namely Ionian, Aeolian, Dorian, Phrygian, Lydian, and Mixolydian.

 Of the three minor musical modes formed on the corresponding diatonic scales, the Aeolian is common in both classical and pop music, while Dorian and Phrygian have the status of modal modes.
-Such prevalence of the Aeolian can be observed in Led Zeppelin's output: seven of their songs use the Aeolian mode, three tracks contain Dorian chords and only one features elements of the Phrygian mode.
+Such prevalence of the Aeolian can be observed in Led Zeppelin's output: five of their songs use the Aeolian mode, four tracks contain Dorian chords, and only one features elements of the Phrygian mode.

 A typical example of the Dorian mode is seen in Tangerine in which the verses feature two chord progressions in G♯ Dorian: